Rhaelkan/Rhaelkan/README.md

 * ✉️  You can contact me at [hakandoruk2k@gmail.com](mailto:hakandoruk2k@gmail.com)
 * 🧠  I'm learning whatever i need.
 * 🤝  I'm open to collaborating on interesting projects.
-* ⚡  I love cycling and dogs.
+* ⚡  I love riding a motorcycle and dogs.

 ### Skills